Spa Road Junction rail crash: Investigation

 The Health and Safety Executive (HSE) concluded that the accident was caused by the Connex train passing a signal at danger (red).
-The HSE concluded that this was probably due to human error as no evidence of malfunction was found in any equipment tested.
+The HSE concluded that this was probably due to human error as no evidence of fault or malfunction was found in any equipment tested.

 The investigation of the accident found "deficiencies" in the training and experience of staff in dealing with emergency situations.
 The cause of the accident was concluded to be driver error due to poor staff training.

 One anomaly was that the "Sunflower" display in the cab of the Connex train was showing the all-black "clear" indication (meaning that the last signal which had been passed was displaying a green aspect).
 However the HSE report concluded that the Automatic Warning System (AWS) on both trains was probably working correctly, and that the shock of the collision had caused the electro-mechanical indicator to change.
 In any case, even if the AWS had given a wrong indication this would not have absolved the driver of the Connex train of his duty to observe and obey the signals.

 The conclusion was that the Train Protection & Warning System might have stopped or at least slowed the Connex train down if it had been installed.
 The Railway Safety Regulations 1999 were introduced in the August, which stipulated that train protection must be implemented throughout the network by the end of 2003.
 The regulations stopped short of requiring Automatic Train Protection (ATP) to be installed.